FarmDyn/documentation/docs/template/farm_machinery.md

  potatoes     .    lime_fert           .
 OCT1                 0.333
 ```

-That detailed information on farm operations determines
+These information on farm operations determine

-1. The **number of necessary field working days** and *monthly labor
+1. The **number of necessary field working days** and *monthly labour
-    need* per ha (excluding the time used for fertilizing, which is
+    need* per ha (excluding the time used for fertilising, which is
     determined endogenously)

 2. The **machinery need** for the different crops

 3. Related **variable costs**

-The labor needs per month are determined by adding up over all farm
+The labour needs per month are determined by summing up over all farm
-operations, considering the labor period, the effect of plot size and
+operations, considering the labour period, the effect of plot size and
-mechanization (*coeffgen\\labour.gms*):
+mechanisation (*coeffgen\\labour.gms*):

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/labour.gms GAMS /p_cropLab/ /;/)
 ```GAMS